 When the nerve is entrapped in its tunnel the swelling that occurs around the nerve and the ensuing scarring of the nerve inhibit blood flow to the nerve.
 As the ankle joint continues to move the nerve is further compressed and the ability of the nerve to properly function is diminished.

-Below is a anatomical diagram of the tarsal tunnel band represented by the white arrow, while the yellow arrow is pointing to the nerve.
+Below is an anatomical diagram of the band, known as the laciniate ligament represented by the white arrow pressing against the nerve, while the yellow arrow is pointing to the nerve itself.

 Below is an example of pronation.
 See how the arch has collapsed.
 This creates excessive tension on the inside of the ankle thus causing pressure on the nerve.